Lakers vs. Nuggets: Betting Trends, Record ATS, Home/Road Splits

 Additional Lakers Insights & Trends

-- The Lakers are 7-3 against the spread and 5-5 overall in their last 10 contests.
+- The Lakers are 7-3 against the spread and 5-5 overall over their last 10 games.

-- The Lakers have gone over the total in five of their last 10 outings.

-- Los Angeles has covered the spread in a higher percentage of its home games than away games.
-It has covered 21 times in 41 opportunities when playing at home, and it has covered 20 times in 41 opportunities on the road.

 New to BetMGM Sportsbook?
 We've got a great offer for new users!
 Be sure to use our link to get this fantastic first-time player promotion.